Solovay model: Complements

 Finally, Shelah (1984) showed that consistency of an inaccessible cardinal is also necessary for constructing a model in which all sets of reals are Lebesgue measurable.
 More precisely he showed that if every Σ set of reals is measurable then the first uncountable cardinal ℵ_{1} is inaccessible in the constructible universe, so that the condition about an inaccessible cardinal cannot be dropped from Solovay's theorem.
 Shelah also showed that the Σ condition is close to the best possible by constructing a model (without using an inaccessible cardinal) in which all Δ sets of reals are measurable.
-See Raisonnier (1984) and Stern (1985) and Miller (1989) for expositions of Shelah's result.
+See Raisonnier (1984), Stern (1985) and Miller (1989) for expositions of Shelah's result.

 Shelah & Woodin (1990) showed that if supercompact cardinals exist then every set of reals in L(R), the constructible sets generated by the reals, is Lebesgue measurable and has the Baire property; this includes every "reasonably definable" set of reals.
 Later it was shown that the usage of a supercompact cardinal could be significantly weakened, to only infinitely many Woodin cardinals with a measurable cardinal above them all.